-Our first order of business, with the whole shitty war still raging on, is to mend ties with Queen Rochesa.
+Our first order of business, with the whole shitty war still raging on, is to mend ties with Queen Tauria.
 We will sail for Arandir in four months’ time and offer up an enlarged tribute.
 The crew has voted on this course, though none of them were there to see what happened last time.
 I swear to saints I will hold myself in check.

 13th of December

-Fear courses through me this night, for I will meet with Rochesa in the morning.
+Fear courses through me this night, for I will meet with Tauria in the morning.
 No one recognized the Starling, so I kept my profile low and arranged a meeting.
 Jami enticed me with her sex, but even her touch did little to ease my fears.
-Rochesa might kill me.
+Tauria might kill me.
 She might kill Rhett, or Damerae.
 Jami.
 Hells, the queen might kill us all and put the Starling on a reef for target practice.

 14th of December